 Facebook is full of fun back-to-school photos of all my friends’ children this month.
 This seems like the perfect time to recommend The Graduate Hotel in Tempe, Arizona.
 This hip, moderately priced hotel is located across the street from Arizona State University and is fun for families.
-It would be an especially good choice for a college visit with teens or sports fans going to a PAC 12 match at ASU.
+It would be an especially good choice for a college visit with teens or sports fans headed for a PAC 12 match at ASU.

 We happened to be there for Spring Break, which is an excellent time to visit Tempe and nearby Phoenix.
 My children are still in elementary school, so we’re not shopping for colleges yet.
 Nevertheless, we love visiting college campuses with them to nurture their love of learning, reinforce the value of a college degree, and show them how much fun it can be.